 This increased circulation disturbs the accumulated sludge and solids that have been lurking at the bottom of the lagoon.
 They get pushed to the surface, releasing hydrogen sulfide (H2S), the stinky gas that is generated by anaerobic digestion.
 The dislodging of the settled sludge and solids also results in benthal feedback or benthal release, which is when nutrients like nitrogen and inorganic materials like metals that have been trapped in the sludge get released back into the lagoon.
 Benthal feedback can cause ammonia levels in the lagoon to be higher than in the influent.

 Once the temperature hits 50°F or so, bacterial action begins in earnest and starts to consume all the BOD that’s been stored up over the winter.
 The problem is, BOD-eating bacteria need dissolved oxygen to work, and there just isn’t enough.
-In the spring, a wastewater lagoon can need as much as triple the usual amount of DO—as much as 5–6 lbs. of O2 per pound of influent BOD—to handle the increased load.
+In the spring, a wastewater lagoon can need as much as triple the usual amount of DO—as much as 5 to 6 lbs. of O2 per pound of influent BOD—to handle the increased load.

-Problems Caused by Lagoon Turnover
+Problems Caused by Spring Lagoon Turnover

 Without sufficient DO, the bacteria resort to anaerobic digestion, which is a slow and smelly process.
 Sludge accumulates, odors linger, and effluent violations from undertreatment are likely:

-- Floating sludge: As the increasing sunlight and wind circulate the water, the solids settled at the bottom, which have been quietly anaerobically digesting, are churned up.
+- Floating sludge: As the increasing sunlight and wind circulate the water, the settled solids at the bottom, which have been quietly anaerobically digesting, are churned up.
 The anaerobic digestion process releases gas as a byproduct, which becomes entrained in the sludge.
 Once dislodged, the gas trapped in the sludge causes it to rise from the bottom of the lagoon and float.
 For more about sludge, read Causes and Effects of Wastewater Lagoon Sludge Explained.

 - Intense Odors: With the rising gas byproduct of anaerobic digestion, unpleasant lagoon odors are released into the atmosphere all at once.
 These odors, coupled with those of the floating sludge mat, are strong during lagoon turnover.
 If picked up by the wind, these odors will make your neighbors complain.